 Our services are open and safe to attend.
 If you've been invited for an appointment, it's important that you still come in.

-We understand that you may be concerned about your dialysis arrangements.
 Our aim is to continue providing your dialysis and to keep you, our patients and staff safe.
 It is important that we work together to do this.

 Please visit the government website for guidance on protecting people who are clinically extremely vulnerable.